jvde-github/AIS-catcher/README.md

 | RTL-AIS @ 1600K Ubuntu | 521 | 428 |
 | AISRec 2.003 (trial) @ Low Windows | 557 | 569 |

+For information, I performed seperate runs with AISRec and RTL-AIS as well.
 AISRec has some excellent sensitivity and is one of the most user friendly packages out there (https://sites.google.com/site/feverlaysoft/home).
 It is highly recommended.
-Unfortunately, and I believe it is again due to the USB ports on my laptop with Windows drivers, I could not get it to run for newer versions which suggest that a higher sampling rate is used than in the 2.003 version.
-RTL-AIS (https://github.com/dgiardini/rtl-ais) is a very efficient and elegant open source AIS receiver with minimal hardware requirements.
+Unfortunately, and I believe it is again due to the USB ports on my laptop for Windows, I could not get it to run for newer versions which suggest that a higher sampling rate is used than in the 2.003 version.
+RTL-AIS (https://github.com/dgiardini/rtl-ais) is a very efficient and elegant open source AIS receiver with minimal hardware requirements and is a pioneer for open source AIS software.

 The first three rows are ran in parallel (i.e. on the same input signal) and therefore are comparable.
-The other runs are provided for information purposes and cannot be compared.
-These non-scientific results provide some evidence that the default model can perform better than the standard model and a higher sampling rate should be preferred.
+The other runs are provided for information purposes and cannot be compared as message density fluctuates over time.
+Nevertheless, these non-scientific conducted experiments suggest that the default model can perform better than the standard model and a higher sampling rate should be preferred over a lower rate where possible.

 Same results for a different set up.
-Location: The Hague residential area with RTL-SDR dongle and Shakespeare antenna with quite some blockage from buildings:
+Location: The Hague residential area with RTL-SDR dongle and Shakespeare antenna with quite some blockage from surrounding buildings:

 | Model | Run 1 |
 | :---: | :---: |